Havilland de Sausmarez: Return to Guernsey

 Sausmarez retired in 1920 and was succeeded by Skinner Turner.
 After leaving Shanghai, Sausmarez took up his residence at the Sausmarez Manor in Guernsey.
 As seigneur of the manor of Sausmarez and as chatelain of Jerbourg, he held the titular office of third cup-bearer to the Duke of Normandy, which was held by his forebears for centuries.
 In 1922 he was appointed bailiff of Guernsey, a position he maintained until 1929.

 His wife, Annie, Lady de Sausmarez, was a philanthropist.
 Between 1914 and 1919, Sausmarez served as president of the British Women's Work Association in Shanghai.
 She organized the war effort to supply British troops with bandages and clothing.
 For her service to the war effort, she was honoured as a Dame Grand Cross of the Order of the British Empire (GBE) in 1920.

 De Sausmarez Baronetcy

-The de Sausmarez Baronetcy, of Jerburg in Guernsey, was created on 26 June 1928 for Havilland de Sausmarez.
+The de Sausmarez Baronetcy, of Jerburg in Guernsey, was created in the 1928 Birthday Honours for Havilland de Sausmarez.
 He died on 5 March 1941 without issue, and the title became extinct upon his death.